 The power to choose hope over fear.
 The power to envision a fairer economy.
 The power to decide when to stand up and speak out.
 The power to elect representatives.
 The power to exercise rights and responsibilities.
 And when we’re organized, we have the power to create decent work and make life materially better for everyone — especially those who are persistently excluded from Canada’s prosperity.

 The Power Lab is about innovation of a different kind.
-It’s an innovation lab led by people who are building economic and democratic power within historically excluded and equity-seeking communities.
-It’s a space for experimenting, stretching, and developing skills to realize a shared vision of an economy that works for everyone.
+It’s a space for innovation facilitated by people who are building economic and democratic power within persistently excluded and racialized communities.
+It’s where community organizers experiment, stretch, and develop skills to realize a shared vision of an economy that works for everyone.

 Adapted from “Two Approaches to Economic Development”.
 The Democracy Collaborative (November 2015)